-Despite being away from Kenya for >5 years, my heart and mind never really left Kenya.
+Despite being away from Kenya for more than five years now, my heart and mind never really left Kenya.
 I want my relatives and fellow citizens to have access to a functional, efficient and sufficiently staffed and resourced public health system.
 I would also love to bring my skills back home, albeit in a functional set up where systems work, and additionally enjoy favorable terms of service.

 It is for this reason that I have not only closely followed and fervently supported the Kenyan doctors’ strike, but also conducted a brief comparison of key aspects of the South African and the Kenyan public health systems relevant to KMPDU’s Collective Bargaining Agreement (CBA) of 23rd June 2013.

 In summary, the doctor’s strike seeks to improve;